Post-Quantum $\kappa$-to-1 Trapdoor Claw-free Functions from Extrapolated Dihedral Cosets

-For this purpose, in this paper, instead of building $k$-to-1 functions via the leakage resilience, we attempt to extend the original NTCF$^1_2$ and directly construct a model of \emph{$\kappa$-to-1 Noisy Trapdoor Claw-free Functions (NTCF$^1_{\kappa}$)} with $\kappa = \poly$, based on the QLWE assumption of $n$ dimension.
-Next, our solution manifests an interesting connection between the NTCF$^1_{\kappa}$ and the \emph{Extrapolated Dihedral Coset State} introduced in \cite{BKSW18}.
-We demonstrate that the NTCF$^1_2$ (resp.
-NTCF$^1_{\kappa}$) based on QLWE is an explicit description of the black-box function of the DCP (resp.
-EDCP).
-Thus we can instantiate a $\ZZ^n_q$-DCP (resp.
-EDCP) oracle by using NTCF$^1_2$ (resp.
-NTCF$^1_{\kappa}$), thereby directly yielding quantum reductions from the LWE to the $\ZZ^n_q$-DCP and the EDCP.
-Remarkably, compared to \cite{BKSW18}, our solution presents a simpler mathematical abstraction of the reduction from LWE to DCP, which can be visualized as an improved Balls' intersection method introduced in \cite{BKSW18}, namely, replacing the uniformly distributed error ball with a Gaussian distributed error ball.
+For this purpose, instead of building $k$-to-1 functions via the leakage resilience, we attempt to extend the original NTCF$^1_2$ and directly construct a family of \emph{$\kappa$-to-1 noisy trapdoor claw-free functions} (NTCF$^1_{\kappa}$) with $\kappa = \poly$ under QLWE assumption.
+Notably, for constructing NTCF$^1_{\kappa}$, we manifest an interesting connection between the NTCF$^1_{\kappa}$ and the \emph{Extrapolated Dihedral Coset State} introduced in \cite{BKSW18}.
+Finally, we demonstrate the NTCF$^1_{\kappa}$ can naturally be reduced to the NTCF$^1_2$, thereby achieving the same application for proving the quantumness as \cite{BCMVV18}.

-In addition, as a same application, we propose an alternative interactive protocol based on NTCF$^1_{\kappa}$ to prove the quantumness.
-Due to the application of NTCF$^1_{\kappa}$ instead of the NTCF$^1_{\kappa}$, our protocol allows the prover to produce a superposition over $\kappa$ preimages.
-Notably, in the preimage test round, the classical verifier can naturally use a trapdoor to check the prover's response.
-However, in the equation test, an immediate difficulty is that if the superposition over two preimages is replaced by a superposition over many, it is unclear how to preform a check in Hadamard basis.
-Thus, in order to run the equation test on a superposition over $\kappa$ preimages produced by NTCF$^1_{\kappa}$, we need to allow that the quantum prover can execute an additional quantum polynomial-time post-processing procedure.